karanpratapsingh/system-design/README.md

 | ad34-291a-45f6-b36c | 7a2c-62c4-4dc8-b1bb | text  | Hey, this is my first tweet… | 1658905644054 |
 | f064-49ad-9aa2-84a6 | 6aa2-2bc9-4331-879f | tweet | ad34-291a-45f6-b36c          | 1658906165427 |

-This is a very basic implementation, to improve this we can create a separate table itself to store retweets.
+This is a very basic implementation.
+To improve this we can create a separate table itself to store retweets.

 ### Search